daohui-li/python-amqp/README.md

 ### Pre-condition

-1. RabbitMQ, or other MQ, and has AMQP feature enabled; port 5672 is reserved for AMQP, and Firewall is not opened for the port
+1. RabbitMQ, or other MQ, and has AMQP feature enabled; port 5672 is reserved for AMQP, and Firewall is opened for the port
 2. _pika_ module is installed

 ### Files